 It is crafted with precision brewing techniques, giving Suntory Premium Malt beer a thin flavor profile with noticeable floral notes and a rich, delicious taste.

 #5 – Hitachino Nest – Loved In More Than 50 Countries Worldwide

 Hitachino Nest’s Sweet Stout offers a wide range of sweet and savory flavor notes, such as roasted coffee and chocolate.
-Unlike many of the other beers on our list, you won’t get any bitterness with Hitachino Nest’s Sweet Stout.
+Unlike many other beers on our list, you won’t get any bitterness with Hitachino Nest’s Sweet Stout.

 Or, for something a bit different, you might also want to try Hitachino Nest’s White Ale.
 It is a wheat beer brewed using wheat malt, nutmeg, orange peel, and coriander, which results in a slightly more bitter-tasting beer.

 #6 – Orion Draft – A Cult-Favorite Japanese Beer

 Last but not least, Orion Draft is one more Japanese beer we couldn’t complete our list without.

 Okinawa Brewer Co. was founded in 1957.
 However, in 1959, the company changed its name to Orion Beer Co, now known as the fifth-largest brewery in Japan.

 Known as a “cult-favorite” Japanese beer, Orion Draft is a refreshing Pilsner-style beer that beer-drinkers can’t get enough of.